jaydeelew/CompareAI/backend/tests/README.md

 # Backend Tests

-This directory contains the test suite for the CompareAI backend.
+This directory contains the test suite for the CompareIntel backend.

 **📚 For comprehensive testing documentation, see: [Backend Testing Guide](../../docs/testing/BACKEND_TESTING.md)**